Mayaavi69/GAI-Project-Deployment/README.md

 GAI.ipnyb file contains all the necessary steps done on google colab related to this project.
 Also a visual dipiction of the dataset for insights have been deployed through a streamlit dashboard the following project has also been deployed through streamlit

+Applicant_Dashboard.py is the file containing code of streamlit dashboard

 URL : https://gaimidtermproject.streamlit.app/

 If the following error shows